AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Literature/Source List | Bubble Formation in Fluidized Beds.md

 #### Summary of Information
 Bubble formation is less predictable in liquid-fluidized beds than in gas-fluidized beds.
 There are two common types of issues that come up during liquid-fluidized bed experiments:\
 1. Large bubbles with same diameter as fluidized bed rise slowly and displace particles\
-2. Slowly rising bands of particle deficient regions and rapid particle rain (common in tubes up to 4-5cm).
+2. Slowly rising bands __clarify__ of particle deficient regions and rapid particle rain (common in tubes up to 4-5cm).
 #### Application to Research
 If we have problems forming bubbles in our fluidized bed of sand and water, it could be because of the density ratio of sand to water.
 We may want to consider using a solid material with a higher density if we find that bubble formation is not present in the sand/water fluidized bed.
-In addition, if we run into a problem with bands of fluid low and high in particle density, we may want to consider using a tube with a larger diameter (>5cm).
+In addition, if we run into a problem with bands of fluid low and high in particle density __clarify__, we may want to consider using a tube with a larger diameter (>5cm).